I set myself a sewing challenge to start the year off right 😂!

 I prefer to make them in Japanese fabrics: a guarantee of quality but also originality.

-Total look: Japanese fabric
+Total look: Japanese fabrics

 In small touches